tchen-research/RandNLA/intro.md

 - @tropp_webber_23: This survey focuses specifically on randomized algorithms for computing low-rank matrix approximations.
 The work provides detailed non-asymptotic analyses of the performance of these algorithms and contains numerical examples to illustrate the effectiveness of the algorithms.

-- @woodruff_14: This is an early work on sketching, that provides a TCS-flavored overview of the field as of 2014.
+- @woodruff_14: This is an early book on sketching that provides a TCS-flavored overview of the field as of 2014.
 The focus is mostly on proving rates, and many of the key concepts in RandNLA are covered.

-In addition, we highly recommend [Ethan Epperly's blog](https://www.ethanepperly.com/index.php/posts-by-topic/), which contains many informative posts on RandNLA topics as well as numerical experiments and code snippets.
+In addition, we highly recommend [Ethan Epperly's blog](https://www.ethanepperly.com/index.php/posts-by-topic/), which contains many informative posts on RandNLA topics, at both an introductory and research level, as well as numerical experiments and code snippets.

 ```{bibliography}